William John: Can you give us some details about your story, Peter? What have been your methods and what are the outcomes?

 William: Would you say a monthly investment plan is good, whilst also having cash in reserve for those rare buying opportunities?

-Peter Thornhill: Well I'd rather they didn't use monthly investment plans, because the majority of the monthly plans are in the traditional unit trust structures.
+Peter Thornhill: Well I'd rather a beginner didn't use a monthly investment plan, because the majority of the monthly plans are in the traditional unit trust structures, which charge high fees.

 What I want them to do is – if they've got $1000 to put in, go to the bank and borrow another $1000 and put $2000 in.

-Go to the registrar when you've made the purchase and mandate all of the dividends from the funds or ETFs they've bought to pay off their mortgage, if they have a house, or if not just to repay the loan.
+Go to the registrar when you've made the purchase and mandate all of the dividends from the funds or ETFs you've bought to pay off your mortgage, if you have a house, or if not just to repay the loan.
 In fact, I would encourage you to set up a repayment system for the loan so that you are putting some of your own savings in on top and the tax-deductible interest on this loan is effectively your cost, which is a lot cheaper.

 Let's see if I can describe it in another way: I encourage people who are starting or who already have existing shares to calculate roughly what the next 12 months' dividends are going to be, borrow that amount and use the loan to buy additional shares.